jason3067812/Customized_DeepStream/README.md

 ## Usage
-- Run  to visualize pipeline
+- Run graph_pipeline inside  to visualize pipeline
 - Run live_demo.py to confirm that the pipeline is established successfully.